Georgia is a weird state. That is, Georgia is a weird state for mechanics lien waivers.

 Does the Georgia Lien Waiver Law Make Any Sense?

 Generally, it does fall in line with the purpose of having strict deadlines on lien rights.

 The reason lien deadlines are so cut and dry lies in policy.
 States have determined it’s important for property owners to rest assured that there is an end in sight when it comes to lien liability.
 And that’s a hard point to argue against!
 It just makes sense that a property owner shouldn’t have to worry that a lien could pop up on their property for an indefinite amount of time after a construction project takes place.

 At the same time, mechanics liens are a serious right.
 Even with time limitations imposed, mechanics liens are the best tool for nonpayment in the construction industry.

 Should more states follow Georgia’s lead?

 That’s tough to say.
 Ultimately, the answer may be harder than a simple “yes” or “no.”

 If made abundantly clear to all claimants, having a waiver convert from conditional to unconditional based on a time period makes some sense.
 Of course, if payment isn’t made during that time period, there must be a mechanism that brings back lien rights.
-In Georgia, that mechanism is to file either an Affidavit of Nonpayment or a Claim of Lien.
+In Georgia, that mechanism is to file an Affidavit of Nonpayment.

 Unfortunately, the chances of every party actually reading each of their lien waivers are slim to none (and closer to none).
 Adding more complexity to the mechanics lien and waiver process is probably not a good idea.
 Instead, we prefer to make complex things simple.
 Waivers should contain plain language, clear purpose, and no extra baggage.